pravega/pravega/documentation/src/docs/controller-service.md

 ### Delete KVTable
 Delete KVTable is also modeled as a task on the event processor.
 When a request from user to delete the KV table is received, a new event is posted into kvt-request-stream and picked asynchronously for processing.
 As part of delete KV table, the task removes all table segments and all metadata that was created for the KV table.

+### Readergroup Management
+With 0.9.0 we also introduced a concept of managing reader group configuration on controller.
+Now controller service participates in readergroup's lifecycle from creation to resets to deletes.
+Controller stores and manages the readergroup configuration and assigns versioning of readergroup config by introducing a new property called generation.
+Everytime readergroup is reset with a new configuration, this is recorded with controller and controller runs an asynchronous job to update the subscription status for streams that were added to or removed from the readergroup.
+To achieve this controller relies on event processor framework and has CreateReaderGroupTask, UpdateReaderGroupTask and DeleteReaderGroupTask which handle the subscription changes.

 ##  Cluster Management

 Controller is responsible for tracking the service instance nodes for both controller and segment store service and in case of a node failure the work is properly failed over to surviving instances.
-Controller is responsible for distributing workload across different segment store instances by distributing segment containers to availale segment store nodes
+Controller is responsible for distributing workload across different segment store instances by distributing segment containers to availale segment store nodes.

 ### Segment Container to Host Mapping